tillderoquefeuil-42-web/darkly/SQL_INJECTION_MEMBERS/Ressources/man.md

 > and in some cases issue commands to the operating system

 ## Prevention
-> Use of Prepared Statements (with Parameterized Queries) \
+> use of prepared statements (with parameterized queries) \
-> Use of Stored Procedures \
+> use of stored procedures \
-> Whitelist Input Validation \
+> whitelist input validation \
-> Escaping All User Supplied Input
+> escaping all user supplied input

 ## Documentation
 - [owasp - SQL injection](https://www.owasp.org/index.php/SQL_Injection)